MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 13](media/orchestrationexecutionpolicies.png)
 ![IMG 14](media/orchestrationforfulfillment.png)

-## Use Demo Providers
+## Use demo providers

--	Once the orchestration flow is published, these Demo Providers are ready to use.
+-	Once the orchestration flow is published, these demo providers are ready to use.
--	Click the area switcher on the bottom left and select Demo Providers from the list of areas.
+-	Select the area switcher on the bottom left and select **Demo Providers** from the list of areas.

 ![IMG 15](media/demoproviders.png)

 ### Step 1.1 Launch Ecommerce – Demo App

 Play the part of a consumer as you place an order at a simulated e-commerce store.
-The order will then flow into IOM, where you can view its status and details in the sales and fulfillment order tables.
+The order will then flow into Intelligent Order Management, where you can view its status and details in the sales and fulfillment order tables.

 ### Step 1.2.
 Select A product from home screen or their respective category page.